-Begin by making sure your home is a good site for solar.
-Then check the condition of your roof.
-Because solar panels last for 25 years or more, and because your roofing shingles will need equal longevity, ask a good roofer if you should replace shingles where you plan to install panels.
+Start by making sure your abode and its roof are good fits for solar.
+Homes with roofs that have unobstructed southern exposures are the best sites.
+Because solar panels last for 25 years or more, and because your shingles will need equal longevity, ask a good roofer if you should replace shingles where you plan to install panels.

 Thoroughly vet solar contractors you consider.
 Skeptically review any marketing materials—our undercover shoppers found some companies promise overly optimistic scenarios.
 Carefully read the contract and ask the company to clarify anything you don’t understand.